evolutics/kerek/README.md

   -c, --context <CONTEXT>      Name of the context to use to connect to the
-                               daemon (overrides DOCKER_HOST env var and default context set with "docker context use") -D, --debug                  Enable debug mode [aliases: verbose] -H, --host <HOST>            Daemon socket to connect to -l, --log-level <LOG_LEVEL>  Set the logging level [possible values: debug, info, warn, error, fatal]
+                               daemon (overrides DOCKER_HOST env var and default context set with "docker context use") -D, --debug                  Enable debug mode
+  -H, --host <HOST>            Daemon socket to connect to -l, --log-level <LOG_LEVEL>  Set the logging level [possible values: debug,
+                               info, warn, error, fatal]